wrengr/coq-wrengr-util/README.md

 -->

 This library provides a collection of utility tactics and lemmas.
-There's nothing special going on here, but these are utilities I use often in my other Coq code.
+There's nothing particularly special going on here, but they're pretty helpful and often used in my code.

 ## INSTALLATION

-Installation details are explained in the file `INSTALL.txt`.
+Installation should be pretty straightforward.
+All you have to do is the standard incantation:

+    make
+    sudo make install

+If time is of the essence, you can do `make compile` instead of `make`.
+Doing so will only compile the code, instead of also generating the documentation.

 ## USAGE

+Honestly, I'm not sure how to link against the library after it's installed.
+Installation will put things in "`coqtop -where`/user-contrib/WrengrUtils", but who knows what happens after that?

 It is possible to use the HoTT library directly on the command line with the `hoqtop` script, but who does that?